zh-nikita/hotdog_cafe_simulator/README.md

 # hotdog_cafe_simulator
-This project is a console based HotDog ordering system built entirely in Python.
+This project is a console based HotDog ordering system.
-It demonstrates clean Object-Oriented Programming (OOP) design with Builder, Strategy, Context and Proxy patterns, showing how classes can interact to create flexible, maintainable code.
+It demonstrates clean Object-Oriented Programming design with Builder, Strategy, Context and Proxy patterns, showing how classes can interact to create flexible, maintainable code.
-#To run -
+# To run -
 python3 main.py